top of page

 • What is the difference between a psychiatrist and a therapist?
 What are your credentials?

 Psychiatrists are medically trained doctors who specialize in prescribing medication for mental health illnesses.
-Most psychiatrists do not practice “talk therapy,” but rather prescribe and monitor your response to medication.
+Most psychiatrists do not practice “talk therapy” (though some do) but rather prescribe and monitor your response to medication.
 They tend to meet with their clients briefly and infrequently.
 I am a therapist, also known as a psychotherapist or counselor.
 A therapist has a graduate degree or higher.
-A therapist develops a therapeutic relationship with clients and typically meet with clients once every week or two for about an hour.
+A therapist develops a therapeutic relationship with clients and typically meets with clients on a recurring basis, typically weekly, for about an hour.
 Therapists take time to deeply understand clients and their struggles because they primarily help clients make improvements through talk, somatic, or experiential-based therapy focusing on emotions, thoughts, and behaviors.
 Therapists do not prescribe medication, but may sometimes refer clients to psychiatrists for a medication evaluation.
 CREDENTIALS I hold a LPC license in Missouri, which means “Licensed Professional Counselor.”
 I also hold an LCPC license in Illinois, which means "Licensed Clinical Professional Counselor."
 This means that I have completed a 2-3 year graduate degree in counseling, taken 3 comprehensive exams, completed 3,000 hours of clinical work under supervision, and gone through the requirements to obtain state licensure.
 In both IL and MO, I am licensed to practice independently.
 I have been practicing as a therapist since early 2018.
 I have also taken advanced training in Internal Family Systems (levels 1-3) and Trauma/Tension Releasing Exercises, and am an IFS Therapist and TRE Provider.
-I also hold a certificate in Depth Hypnosis and am a Certified Applied Shamanic Practitioner.
-You can verify my IFS credentials here (just search for my name!) https://ifs-institute.com/practitioners
+I am a Depth Hypnosis Practitioner, a Nutritional Therapy Practitioner, a Certified Psychedelic Assisted Therapist, and a Certified Applied Shamanic Practitioner.

-• Are there any issues you CANNOT help with?
+• Are there any issues you don't work with?

 • What age ranges do you see?
 Do you see teens?

-Most of my clients are in their 20s and 30s.
-If you are over this age bracelet and my website calls to you, please feel free to reach out.
-I love working with people outside this age bracket, too.
-I do not currently see anyone under the age of 20.
-Working with children and teens is not a clinical specialization of mine, and I would rather your child/teen get the specialized help they need from a provider with extensive training and expertise in working with this age bracket.
+I work with adults.
+I do not currently see anyone under the age of 18.
+Working with children and teens is not a clinical specialization of mine, and I would rather your child/teen get the specialized help they need from a provider with extensive training and expertise working with this age bracket.

-Most of my clients start off seeing me once per week.
-Many people who have been meeting with me for a while will see me less frequently once they start feeling better.
-I recommend committing to the process for at least 2-3 months before expecting changes.
-Meeting with me a couple of times will not be enough to do the deep work needed to help you make major shifts in your life.
-There are no quick fixes.
+I recommend committing to the process for at least 2-3 months to start to see real growth and changes.
+Meeting with me for a couple of hours will not be enough to do the deep work needed to help you make major shifts in your life.
 Some of my clients see me short-term for about 3-6 months, while other prefer to do deeper work with me as their ongoing therapist for a year or several years.
-Please remember that whatever issues you're currently experiencing were developed over a lifetime.
-It takes time and intention to unwind these patterns, and the journey is well worth it.
-Therefore, the length of therapy depends on your individual goals as well as the depth and complexity of the issues you're bringing.
-I aim to help you make as much progress as I can in the time you spend with me, but there are not short-cuts and we cannot rush healing.
+The length of therapy depends on your individual goals as well as the depth and complexity of the issues you're bringing.
+I aim to help you make as much progress as I can in the time you spend with me, while still honoring the time the process takes.
+There is no forcing a flower to bloom!
 I find that those who get the most benefit out of therapy, and the most symptom relief, are committed to the path of self-inquiry and healing, wherever it leads, and without a specific timeline.
-Please discuss your expectations with me in our first session!
+Please discuss your expectations with me in our first session.

 bottom of page